sib-swiss/single-cell-training/docs/precourse.md

 ## Software

 Attendees should have a Wi-Fi enabled computer.
-An online R and RStudio environment will be provided, but attendees who wish to run the practicals on their own laptop should install R and RStudio, as well as install a range of R packages including Seurat, scran, scater, SingleR and monocle3, exact requirements will be communicated before the course.
+An online R and RStudio environment will be provided, but attendees who wish to run the practicals on their own laptop should install R and RStudio, as well as install a range of R packages including Seurat, scran, scater, SingleR and monocle3.
+Exact requirements will be communicated before the course.